Accolade wine trial

 Juice quality was similar for key parameters for both treatments and was not compromised by the extra yield in the treated vines.
 Note the trial was harvested prior to ideal Brix levels were reached in order fit in with the operation of this commercial vineyard.

-In a challenging grape growing year, the application of the Biostart programme to improve soil biology lead to improved vine nutrition which in turn lead to bigger canes and higher fruit yield without compromising juice quality.
+In a challenging grape growing year, the application of the Biostart programme to improve soil biology lead to improved vine nutrition which in turn lead to bigger canes and higher fruit yield without compromising juice quality and improving wine flavour.

 Ready to get started?